dotnet/designs/accepted/2020/cbor/cbor.md

     EndByteString,

     /// <summary>
-    ///   Indicates that the next CBOR data item is a UTF-8 string (major type 3).
+    ///   Indicates that the next CBOR data item is a definite-length UTF-8 string (major type 3).
     /// </summary>
     TextString,